hojinc02/Hojins-DDR-Note/README.md

 # Hojins-Minimal-DDR-Note
-This is a minimal and function focused version of Peter's DDR Note noteskin.
+This is a minimal and function focused version of Peter's DDR Note noteskin for the rhythm game StepMania (and StepMania adjacent games).
 Assets from HURG-IIDX's customizable noteskins were used here as well.

 ## Changes
 - Only Marvelous judgement notes will have the bright spiked explosion effects.